sourari/Physical-Chemistry/ChangeofBasis.md

 $(\psi_n)_x=c_1{\begin{pmatrix} 1\\\ 0\\\ 0\\\ \vdots \end{pmatrix}}_x+c_2{\begin{pmatrix} 0\\\ 1\\\ 0\\\ \vdots \end{pmatrix}}_x+c_3{\begin{pmatrix} 0\\\ 0\\\ 1\\\ \vdots \end{pmatrix}}_x...={\begin{pmatrix} c_1\\\ 0\\\ 0\\\ \vdots \end{pmatrix}}_x+{\begin{pmatrix} 0\\\ c_2\\\ 0\\\ \vdots \end{pmatrix}}_x+{\begin{pmatrix} 0\\\ 0\\\ c_3\\\ \vdots \end{pmatrix}}_x...$
 </p>

 we can visualize this by plotting any of the eigenvectors, for example the ground state $(\psi_1)_x$, and the basis vectors on the same graph.
 This is shown in the figure bellow, where we discretized space to 10 distinct points.
-The intersect of the eigenvector and each of the basis vectors $\vec{x_i}$ represents the coefficient $c_n$.
+The intersect of the eigenvector and each of the basis vectors $\vec{x_i}$ represents the coefficient $c_i$.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/35305574/35780329-9942a2b4-09a7-11e8-97b1-aeb6267c8684.jpg" width="500">